Justin01Wu/WebApp/jersey2/Api_tips.md

 	+ ie. GET should return exact data structure of PUT and POST input
 	+ output JSON can directly used for input JSON
 	+ But some fields should be read only: like createdTime, updatedBy, pk
+	+ good example:  /api/v2/dealModelFiles/{dealModelFileId}
+	+ bad example:  /api/v2/deals/{dealId}
 1. Try to make JSON structure flat, one Restful API should only focus on one entity
 	+ Creating huge complicated API response usually is a bad idea
 	+ If it has too many layers, it usually mean you have some design issue on API
 	+ and will make JAVA code difficult because it is usually on JAVA object reflection, which need more useless Java Class.
+	+ good example:  /api/v2/deals/{dealId}
+	+ bad example:  /api/v2/pricing-comparison/life-cycle/{programNumber}
 1. Restful API should be stateless, don’t save status into http session, better to use token, the token has user info
 1. Api should not return Response Java type
 	+ it will give a trouble on API doc and confuse developers
+	+ bad sample: /api/v2/uw/dnf/vformat/accounts/list
-	+ bad sample: DnfVFormatImportApi or commcatRatingApi
+	+ bad sample: /api/v2/dnf/accounts/{accountId}/ccr/layer-details
 1. API should not formatting data, bad sample: 123,456.000
 1. When a system has more than 100 apis, we worried about URL conflicts.
 	+ So we suggest to use Java package to match the URL :  for example: URL is a/b/c/d then the package will be a.b.c